-Following extensive research and consultation with medical professionals, the Workgroup issued and subsequently updated its report titled Requirements, Benchmarks, and Guidelines Governing the Transition to Limited In-Person
+Following extensive research and consultation with medical professionals, the Workgroup issued and subsequently updated its report titled Requirements, Benchmarks, and Guidelines Governing Operational Phase Transitions, July 2, - 2 -

-Contact (Phase 2), dated June 12, 2020 (hereinafter "Phase 2 report").
-In the Phase 2 report, the Workgroup recognized that: a) the COVID-19 situation remains dynamic and the requirements, benchmarks, or guidance may have to be modified by a subsequent administrative order as more information regarding the pandemic and best practices becomes available; b) local community needs and resources and the specific public health conditions by county are important considerations that may have a direct bearing on the implementation of the requirements, benchmarks, and guidance; c) funding and the availability of certain equipment and supplies may impact the readiness of a court to move to Phase 2; d) justice stakeholders must feel confident that their safety and welfare are the primary considerations on which decisions are made; and (e) the requirements, benchmarks, or guidance should be no broader than necessary to protect public health and safety while fulfilling the court system's responsibilities for the administration of justice.
+2020, (hereinafter "report").
+In that report, the Workgroup recognized that: a) the COVID-19 situation remains dynamic and that the requirements, benchmarks, or guidance may have to be modified by a subsequent administrative order as more information regarding the pandemic and best practices becomes available; b) local community needs and resources and the specific public health conditions by county are important considerations that may have a direct bearing on the implementation of the requirements, benchmarks, and guidance; c) funding and the availability of certain equipment and supplies may impact the readiness of a court to move phases; d) justice stakeholders must feel confident that their safety and welfare are the primary considerations on which decisions are made; e) the requirements, benchmarks, or guidance should be no broader than necessary to protect public health and safety while fulfilling the court system's responsibilities for the administration of justice; and f) both Phase 2 and Phase 3 involve courts managing limited resources to address needs.